Explore This Research Unit

-Ms. Fitch is a family nurse practitioner in the HIV/AIDS Infection Care and Treatment Program at Massachusetts General Hospital and a Principal Associate in Medicine at Harvard Medical School.
-Dr. Fitch’s research examines the manner in which diet and nutrition can influence cardiometabolic health and disease in special populations, including people aging with HIV.
-Ms. Fitch serves as Project Manager for the REPRIEVE trial – the largest international randomized placebo-controlled trial testing a heart disease prevention strategy among individuals aging with HIV.
+Ms. Fitch is a family nurse practitioner in the HIV/AIDS Infection Care and Treatment Program at Massachusetts General Hospital and a principal associate in medicine at Harvard Medical School.
+Ms. Fitch’s research examines the manner in which diet and nutrition can influence cardiometabolic health and disease in special populations, including people aging with HIV.
+Ms. Fitch serves as project manager for the REPRIEVE trial—the largest international randomized placebo-controlled trial testing a heart disease prevention strategy among individuals aging with HIV.
 She has published important work demonstrating effects of exercise and metformin to improve cardiometabolic health in special populations.
-Her work has been published in the Journal of Infectious Diseases, AIDS, JAIDS, and the Journal of Nutrition.
+Her work has been published in the Journal of Infectious Diseases, AIDS, JAIDS and the Journal of Nutrition.
 She has received the Outstanding Researcher Award from the Association of Nurses in AIDS Care.
 In addition to her research activities, Ms. Fitch served as a National Health Service Corps Scholar and is a volunteer community educator at several AIDS service organizations throughout Massachusetts.

 Lindsay Fourman, MD

-Dr. Lo is an Endocrinologist at Massachusetts General Hospital and an Assistant Professor of Medicine at Harvard Medical School.
+Dr. Lo is an endocrinologist at Massachusetts General Hospital and an assistant professor of medicine at Harvard Medical School.
 Dr. Lo’s research aims to elucidate mechanisms contributing to increased atherosclerotic cardiovascular disease risk among people with HIV including systemic immune activation driven by such factors as enhanced microbial translocation and epigenetic reprogramming of macrophages.
-She is Principal Investigator of two NIH R01-funded projects on these themes.
+She is principal investigator of two NIH R01-funded projects on these themes.
 Dr. Lo has published important work demonstrating increased subclinical atherosclerotic plaque burden among men with HIV treated with antiretroviral therapy and revealing effects of statin therapy to reduce such plaque.
-Dr. Lo’s work has been published in JAMA, Lancet HIV, AIDS, JAIDS, Journal of Infectious Diseases, and the Journal of Clinical Endocrinology and Metabolism.
+Dr. Lo’s work has been published in JAMA, Lancet HIV, AIDS, JAIDS, Journal of Infectious Diseases and the Journal of Clinical Endocrinology and Metabolism.
 She has been recognized with the Claflin Distinguished Scholar Award from the Massachusetts General Hospital Executive Committee on Research and with the Gil Daniels Teaching Award from the Massachusetts General Hospital Endocrine Division.
-Dr. Lo also serves as Associate Program Director of the Endocrinology Fellowship and Director of the Neuroendocrine Clinical Conference and Journal Club, both at Massachusetts General Hospital.
+Dr. Lo also serves as associate program director of the Endocrinology Fellowship Program and director of the Neuroendocrine Clinical Conference and Journal Club, both at Massachusetts General Hospital.

 Sara Looby, PhD, ANP-BC, FAAN